HENKLE MIDDLE SCHOOL

 Public displays of affection have no place at school.
 Students observed inappropriately hugging, kissing, or displaying other forms of affection before, during or after school on school grounds will be subject to disciplinary action.

-Insubordination (refusing to follow direction), insulting or abusing a teacher and/or staff member on school premises will result in disciplinary action.
+Insulting or verbally abusing a teacher and/or staff member on school premises will result in disciplinary action.

 Lasers (laser pointers) are prohibited on school property.